redhat-cip/software-factory/docs/deploy.rst

  $ ssh root@192.168.134.49 tailf /var/log/sf-bootstrap.log

-Once the bootstrap in done.
-Your demo SF deployment is ready to be used.
+Once the bootstrap is done your demo SF deployment is ready to be used.
-Assuming you have let the default domain in sfconfig.yaml "tests.dom" configure your /etc/hosts to resolve tests.dom to 192.156.134.54.
+Assuming you have not modified the default domain in sfconfig.yaml "tests.dom" add an entry to your /etc/hosts to resolve tests.dom to 192.156.134.54.

 Then open your browser on http://tests.dom.
 Always assuming the used domain is tests.dom, you can use the default pre-provisioned users that are user1, user2, user3 with 'userpass' as password.
-User user1 is the default administrator the SF deployment.
+User user1 is the default administrator in the SF deployment.

 NOTE: Be careful that runinng again the start.sh command will wipe the previous deployment.